David Morris (skier): Early and personal life

 At about four years of age, he commenced a lifelong passion for gymnastics at the Nunawading Gymnastics and Sports Club (NGSC, formally known as the Nunawading Youth Club) and he learned to ski at age three.
 He has demonstrated capabilities in cricket, diving and football but has always returned to gymnastics and from there to aerial skiing.

 He is a qualified Mathematics and Physical Education teacher and, when he is at home between training camps and competitions, occasionally works as an emergency relief teacher at Whitefriars College, Donvale.
 He also coaches gymnastics, cheerleading and trampoline and is in demand as a motivational speaker.

-Morris released his self-published autobiography "SECOND NATURE - The Making of a Professional Athlete" in December 2014 following his Olympic silver medal performance in Sochi 2014.

 Skiing career

 Early aerial skiing career

 Since Australia did not have a program for male aerial skiers, former Australian World Champion aerial skier Kirstie Marshall volunteered to coach him on weekends in the basics of aerial skiing and when she was expecting her second child, she enlisted the help of former Australian male aerial skier Jonathan Sweet, as a personal coach until Morris was ready for private training overseas.